What is Mohamed El-Erian’s portfolio?

 The Mohamed El-Erian Portfolio can be built with 10 ETFs.
 It is exposed to 75% equities and 25% bonds.
 It is a high-risk portfolio.
 It is exposed to private equity and special situations.

-- How to build the of the Mohamed El-Erian portfolio with ETFs
+- How do you Mohamed El-Erian portfolio with ETFs?

 - Who is Mohamed El-Erian?